mvolkmann/blog/src/prolog.md

 Additional streams can be opened with the `open` predicate and closed with the `close` predicate.

-The following predicates write to the `current_output` stream or a specified stream: `read`, `get_byte`, `get_char`, and `get_code`.
+The following predicates read from the `current_output` stream or a specified stream: `read`, `get_byte`, `get_char`, and `get_code`.
 For example: